Skip to main content

 Steer clear of activities that cost extra

-The newest ships include some pretty awesome firsts at sea, like the first roller coaster at sea onboard Carnival's Excel-class vessels.
+The newest ships include some pretty awesome firsts at sea, like the first roller coaster at sea onboard Carnival's Excel Class vessels.
+Riding the coaster, though, isn't included in your fare and costs $15 per person per ride.

-Another example is onboard Royal Caribbean's Quantum-class ships.
+Another example is onboard Royal Caribbean's Quantum Class ships.
 If you want to ride the North Star on a sea day, it'll cost $20 per person, but it's free on port days!

 To stay under $100 per day, it's best to hold off on these activities until next time and stick to all the included things you can enjoy, like hanging out on the pool deck, enjoying various shows, listening to karaoke, and playing trivia!